 Doesn’t Canada already help everyone in some way?

 We have a type of basic income for seniors that has greatly improved quality of life compared to previous generations.
 We also have something similar for children under 18.
 However, for adults raising the next generation, and driving current and future prosperity, there is very little.
 A job, a good work history and even a good education do not necessarily offer security in today’s economy.
 The last and sometimes only resort, “welfare”, is the opposite of basic income.
 With few exceptions, it provides too little, too late, with too many conditions.
 It produces stigma and suffering and it penalizes work.
 Welfare entangles workers, clients and other Canadians alike in an unhealthy, expensive and complicated trap.
 A basic income guarantee would encompass all Canadians under the same system.

 How does a basic income guarantee make a difference?

-First, it’s relatively simple.
-With the security of a regular, direct basic income, all Canadians are free to manage their own and their family’s unique circumstances much faster and more effectively than any bureaucracy can.
+With the security of a regular and direct basic income, all Canadians are free to manage their own and their family’s unique circumstances much faster and more effectively than any bureaucracy can.
 People can better rebound from financial setbacks, balance shifting employment and family care needs, protect their health and recover from illness or injury.
 Parents can save and plan a better future for their children.
 Adults can take positive steps like getting more education, retraining or trying a job in an emerging sector of the economy, without the fear and real risk of losing almost everything if it doesn’t work out.

 Second, it prevents poverty.
 That means many expensive and often long-term consequences of poverty are avoided such as poorer health, lower success rates in school, higher crime rates.